 Many patients with an infection requiring IV antibiotics are admitted to the hospital, and a portion of these patients will require subsequent outpatient treatment with IV administration requiring insertion of a PICC line catheter.
 Ceftriaxone is a parenteral antibiotic commonly used to treat various types of infections, including pneumonia, bone and joint infections, blood stream infections, urinary tract infections and Lyme Disease.
-According to 2015 data from Arlington Medical Resources, ceftriaxone is the second most utilized antibiotic in the hospital setting and second most utilized IV antibiotic at hospital discharge.
-Based on Option Care data from August 2016, ceftriaxone represents the largest segments of antibiotics prescribed in the outpatient setting, accounting for 19% of all outpatient prescriptions.
-Each year, there are approximately 15 million outpatient days of ceftriaxone therapy in the United States based on IMS Health data, with 50% of outpatient ceftriaxone administered to Medicare patients who do not have coverage for home infusion services and frequently must drive to a hospital clinic, emergency room or physician office or be admitted to a skilled nursing facility or hospital to receive IV antibiotics.
+Ceftriaxone is the second most utilized antibiotic in the hospital setting and second most utilized IV antibiotic at hospital discharge.
+Each year, there are approximately 15 million outpatient days of ceftriaxone therapy in the United States, with 50% of outpatient ceftriaxone administered to Medicare patients who do not have coverage for home infusion services and frequently must drive to a hospital clinic, emergency room or physician office or be admitted to a skilled nursing facility or hospital to receive IV antibiotics.
 Subcutaneous antibiotics, including ceftriaxone, have the potential to reduce the length of hospital stay by facilitating transition of care and eliminate the risks of complications from long term IV catheters.
 They also would provide a level of convenience and independence to patients and caregivers with a reduction in the economic burden to payers, particularly in Medicare, by reducing payments for outpatient infusion services.

-After the submission of the IND we conducted a randomized, partially blinded crossover study of 18 patients to evaluate the PK and bioavailability of a commercial formulation of ceftriaxone administered subcutaneously as compared to IV administration.
+After the submission of the IND we conducted a randomized, partially blinded crossover study to evaluate the PK and bioavailability of a commercial formulation of ceftriaxone administered subcutaneously as compared to IV administration.
 In this study, we observed that the bioavailability of subcutaneous ceftriaxone was 108% of that of IV ceftriaxone.
 In a PD model based on subcutaneous pharmacokinetics observed in this study, the T>MIC for the first 24 hours for the ceftriaxone 1-gram subcutaneous infusion was observed to be not inferior to the 1-gram IV infusion (98.5% vs 100%).
 The most common adverse event observed with subcutaneous ceftriaxone administration was pain with a median pain score of two on a scale of zero to ten (with zero being no pain and ten being the worst possible pain).
-There were no serious adverse events reported in this study.